Skip to content

 Step 05

 If your character has no images yet, the empty state tells you to switch to Image first.
-Same for missing audio.

 Step 06